Each county's PMS shall meet the following minimum standards:

 (3) The PMS shall include a future pavement condition prediction model that uses the periodic pavement condition distress data to forecast future pavement condition and to determine an estimate of service life.

-(4) The PMS shall provide for annual downloading to the county road administration board of one of the following for all paved collectors and arterials surveyed for pavement condition in the previous twelve months:
+(4) The PMS shall provide for annual submittal to the county road administration board of one of the following for all paved collectors and arterials surveyed for pavement condition in the previous twelve months:

 (a) The individual pavement distresses;

-Such downloading shall be called the pavement condition data file.
+(b) The resultant pavement condition rating numerical value and a rating of good, fair, or poor.
+The good, fair, or poor methodology shall be reviewed and approved by the county road administration board prior to implementation by a county.
+The annual submittal shall be called the pavement condition data file.
 It shall be keyed to the county road log, and shall be transmitted in the electronic medium and format specified by the county road administration board, along with the annual road log update required by chapter 136-60 WAC.

-[Statutory Authority: Chapter 36.78 RCW.
+[Statutory Authority: RCW 36.78.070.
+WSR 25-22-094, s 136-70-040, filed 11/4/25, effective 12/5/25.
+Statutory Authority: Chapter 36.78 RCW.
 WSR 14-17-035, § 136-70-040, filed 8/13/14, effective 9/13/14.
 Statutory Authority: Chapter 36.79 RCW.
 WSR 99-01-021, § 136-70-040, filed 12/7/98, effective 1/7/99.]